wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ### Using Symmetric Encryption

 !!! note
-    To support symmetric encryption, you must specify a PKCS12 type keystore as the internal keystore.
+    To support symmetric encryption, an internal keystore of type PKCS12 must be used.

-1. Ensure that the shared secret for symmetric encryption is added to the internal keystore.
-To create a PKCS12 keystore with an AES key or add an existing key to the keystore, use the following command:
+1. To create a PKCS12 keystore with an AES key or add an existing key to the keystore, use the following command.
+If the keystore is not available, new PKCS12 keystore will be created.

     ```bash
     keytool -genseckey -alias wso2carbon -keyalg AES -keysize 256 -keystore internal.p12 -storetype pkcs12 -storepass password -keypass password